 Feedback: Face-to-face communication involves lots of feedback, as each person takes turns to talk.
 If someone’s message is not heard to to noise, they can ask for clarification easily.

-This model has many pros and cons.
+The Shannon and Weaver model of communication has many pros and cons.
 Here are a few:

 1. It explains the barriers to effective communication very well